Can I get life insurance with a pre-existing medical condition?

 - Personal medical attendant report.
 This is a detailed medical history report completed by your regular GP, which is sent off to your insurer.

-Are these types of medical test neccessary?Medical tests are not required for all types of life insurance, although submitting to a test can mean lower premiums as the insurer can better tailor your coverage.
+Are these types of medical test necessary?Medical tests are not required for all types of life insurance, although submitting to a test can mean lower premiums as the insurer can better tailor your coverage.
 This is because the insurer wants the most accurate information possible about your health, and blood tests and medical examinations can provide this information.

 - Organise appropriate documentation such as your driver’s license or passport to verify your identity